Welcome to Virginia Urology!

 ATTENTION: We have a new portal effective June 25, 2024.

-Please use the buttons below to access the portals:
+Please use the button below to access the portal:

 Once you are seen in our office, you will be sent an email to sign up for the new Athenahealth portal.
 Please follow directions in the email to activate your new account.
-Once you have registered for the new portal you may sign into the new portal.
+Once you have registered for our current portal you may sign up and start using this portal.

-Information in the previous portal will not transfer to the new Athenahealth portal.
-We recommend that you download any information from the current portal before the end of year if you want to retain copies for your records.
+Information on the previous portal can be found here.
+Information from the previous portal will not transfer to the new AthenaHealth portal.
+We recommend that you download any information from this previous portal before the end of the year if you want to retain copies for your records.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.